top of page

 • The final consonant is important to decide the form 을래요 or ㄹ래요.

-Then how can you say "I'll study Korean hard!"
+Here is a quick quiz!
+How can you say "I'll study Korean hard!"
 Try to use 공부하다 (study) and 열심히 (hard).
 Yes, you can say "한국어를 열심히 공부할래요!"
-And I hope I can help you in your Korean studies!
+And I hope I can help your Korean learning journey!

 bottom of page